unibo-spe/spe-slides/content/extra/devops-dir/_index.md

 #### **Every working build should produce a potential release**

-* The CI pipeline should produce final artifact
+* The CI pipeline should produce a final artifact
 * Artifacts should be available for quick deployment

 <p>